syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 ### Fallback fonts for range of Unicode text

-Users can set fallback fonts for specific Unicode range of text to be used in presentation to Image conversion.
+Users can set fallback fonts for specific Unicode range of text to be used in Presentation to Image conversion.

-The following code example demonstrates how users can add fallback fonts by using a specific Unicode range of text that Presentation considers internally while converting a PowerPoint presentation to Image.
+The following code example demonstrates how users can add fallback fonts by using a specific Unicode range of text that Presentation considers internally while converting a PowerPoint presentation to an Image.

 {% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}
-//Load the PowerPoint presentation into stream using (FileStream fileStreamInput = new FileStream(@"Template.pptx", FileMode.Open, FileAccess.Read)) {
+//Load the PowerPoint presentation into stream. using (FileStream fileStreamInput = new FileStream(@"Template.pptx", FileMode.Open, FileAccess.Read)) {
-    //Open the existing PowerPoint presentation with loaded stream using (IPresentation pptxDoc = Presentation.Open(fileStreamInput))
+    //Open the existing PowerPoint presentation with loaded stream. using (IPresentation pptxDoc = Presentation.Open(fileStreamInput))
     {
-        //Add custom fallback font names
+        //Add custom fallback font names.
-        // Arabic
+        // Arabic.
         pptxDoc.FontSettings.FallbackFonts.Add(new FallbackFont(0x0600, 0x06ff, "Arial"));
-        // Hebrew
+        // Hebrew.
         pptxDoc.FontSettings.FallbackFonts.Add(new FallbackFont(0x0590, 0x05ff, "Arial"));
-        // Hindi
+        // Hindi.
         pptxDoc.FontSettings.FallbackFonts.Add(new FallbackFont(0x0900, 0x097F, "Mangal"));
-        // Chinese
+        // Chinese.
         pptxDoc.FontSettings.FallbackFonts.Add(new FallbackFont(0x4E00, 0x9FFF, "DengXian"));
-        // Japanese
+        // Japanese.
         pptxDoc.FontSettings.FallbackFonts.Add(new FallbackFont(0x3040, 0x309F, "MS Mincho"));
-        // Korean
+        // Korean.
         pptxDoc.FontSettings.FallbackFonts.Add(new FallbackFont(0xAC00, 0xD7A3, "Malgun Gothic"));
-        //Initialize the PresentationRenderer to perform image conversion pptxDoc.PresentationRenderer = new PresentationRenderer();
+        //Initialize the PresentationRenderer to perform image conversion. pptxDoc.PresentationRenderer = new PresentationRenderer();
-        //Convert PowerPoint slide to image as stream using (Stream stream = pptxDoc.Slides[0].ConvertToImage(ExportImageFormat.Jpeg))
+        //Convert PowerPoint slide to image as stream. using (Stream stream = pptxDoc.Slides[0].ConvertToImage(ExportImageFormat.Jpeg))
         {
-            //Reset the stream position
+            //Reset the stream position.
             stream.Position = 0;
-            //Create the output image file stream
+            //Create the output image file stream.
             using (FileStream fileStreamOutput = File.Create("Output.jpg"))
             {
-                //Copy the converted image stream into created output stream stream.CopyTo(fileStreamOutput);
+                //Copy the converted image stream into created output stream. stream.CopyTo(fileStreamOutput);
             }
         }